 A reminder of the number of days left with access to the Query is displayed in the upper right corner.
 Accessibility is determined based on the service level purchased.

 NOTE: 32 Days is displayed because a single month of service was purchased.
 For a single month, 32 days of access is provided to account for the number of days in the longest month (31 plus 1 day) to allow for processing a full month of data if desired.
-For continued access to the Query, contact your account manager for more details.
+For continued access to the Query, contact your Client Success Managers for more details.

 A. Query Drop-Down Menu